jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-## Receiving Events
+## Consuming Events

-A subscriber that subscribes to your raised events  would need to provide a HTTP POST endpoint to receive the webhook event.
+A subscriber that subscribes to your webhook events would need to provide a public HTTP POST endpoint that would receive the webhook event.

-The URL to that endpoint is the  `Config.Url` of the created subscription.
+The URL to that endpoint is the  `Subscription.Config.Url` of the subscription that they created.

-In the case of the "hello" event above, the POSTed request would look something like this:
+In the case of the "hello" event (above), the POSTed request would look something like this:

 ```
 POST http://myserver/hello HTTP/1.1